Sumprabum

 Sumprabum (ဆွမ်ပရာဘွမ်မြို့) is a town in the Kachin State of the northernmost part of the Myanmar.
+The placename means means "jungle grass mountain" in Jingpo.

+Recent history

+In 2024, the Kachin Independence Army (KIA) captured the town from the Tatmadaw during the civil war.
+KIA troops had been in the town since late March but overran the 46th Infantry Battalion base on 5 May 2024.

 Climate

 Sumprabum has a humid subtropical climate (Köppen climate classification Cwa), closely bordering on a subtropical highland climate (Cwb).